Assessment of Risk

 All investment vehicles carry an element of risk, but to differing degrees.
 As a rule of thumb, the higher the risk, the higher the potential rewards, with the proviso that you could end up with no return at all.

-Our experienced and professional advisors start every relationship with an assessment of risk because it is important for us to know that our recommended strategies fit with a client’s personal goals and expectations.
-Your risk profile, is determined by evaluating your financial circumstances and long term ambitions, becomes a defining principle for any advice which is then given.
+Our experienced and professional advisers start every relationship with an assessment of risk because it is important for us to know that our recommended strategies fit with a client’s personal goals and expectations.
+Your risk profile is determined by evaluating your financial circumstances and long term ambitions and becomes a defining principle for any advice which is then given.

 Creating a risk profile

 When we carry out an assessment of risk, we focus on three areas:

 ● Attitude to risk: It is important to know how each of our clients feels about risk.
 Regardless of financial circumstances or ambitions, some people are more cautious than others.
 This is something we need to know from the outset.